Magnus2142/Magnus2142/README.md

 ### Hi there, I'm Magnus  👋

 ##I'm a Computer Engineer Student as well as a developer on my free time
-- 🔭 I’m currently working on ... studying for exams
+- 🔭 I’m currently working on ... gameplay engineering
 - 🌱 I’m currently learning ...
-Machine learning
+C# and unity programming, python3
 - 👯 I’m looking to collaborate on ...
 Whatever new projects!
 - 🤔 I’m looking for help with ...
-Finding a summerinternship 2021!
+Finding a summerinternship 2022!
 - 💬 Ask me about ...
-Java or anything about Orbit NTNU
+Exhange life in Amsterdam
 - 😄 Pronouns: ...
 He/His

 ### Connect with me: